visgl/deck.gl/README.md

     npm test
     npm start

 #### Node Version Requirement

-Building deck.gl from source has a dependency on node version 0.12 or higher.
-If you use an older version, you can install a node version manager like nvm and use a separate shell to install and build deck.gl.
+Building deck.gl from source has a dependency on node `0.12` or higher.

-    npm install -g nvm && nvm install 0.12 && nvm use 0.122

-This is not an issue when installing deck.gl, only when building it from source.
+Either upgrade to a newest version, or install something like [nvm](https://github.com/creationix/nvm).

 ## Contributing